jamee47/OFDM_Image_transceiver/README.md

 Place the input image in the `data` folder.
 Ensure the image file path is correctly referenced in the source code.

 ### **3. Run the Simulation**
-Open the `OFDM_Image_Transceiver.m` file in MATLAB and execute it.
+Open the `main.m` file in MATLAB and execute it.
 The script will:
 1. Preprocess the input image.
 2. Simulate the OFDM transmission system.
 3. Display performance metrics and visual results.